-I wrote this story based on Regus Hunt, a character in my novel Zappa’s Mam’s a Slapper and five others who also appear there: Billy McErlane (the Zappa of the novel’s title); Antony Baker; Mister Henry, the lawyer who will one day defend Billy McErlane in a murder trial; the Detective Sergeant; and the Detective Inspector who reminds Mister Henry of a vulture.
+I wrote this story based on Regus Hunt, a character in my novel The Making of Billy McErlane and five others who also appear there: Billy McErlane; Antony Baker; Mister Henry, the lawyer who will one day defend Billy in a murder trial; the Detective Sergeant; and the Detective Inspector who reminds Mister Henry of a vulture.
 It stands on its own and I hope you’ll enjoy it for its own sake.
-For those who don’t know, the DSS is the British Government’s Department of Social Security.

 Regus was known for many things, but forgiveness and charity were not among them.
 He had once broken all the fingers of a man who stole the handbag of a woman he was interested in.
 Kevin Daly knew that.
 When Antony Baker had helped himself to the drugs money Billy MacErlane was holding for Regus, Regus had beaten him to death with his bare hands and left under-age Billy to take the rap.
 Kevin Daly knew that, too.